elemarmar/my-anki-collection/templates/german-vocab/README.md

 <img src="./readme-images/image-20200704134941002.png" alt="image-20200704134941002" style="zoom:50%;" />

-> on the back card it is always shown Front+ but if the field were empty because we didn't need it, it would then show Front.
+> **Front+** will be displayed on the back of the card unless the field is left empty, in which case, **Front** will be displayed instead.

 <img src="/Users/elemarmar/Documents/web development/Repositories/my-anki-collection/templates/german-vocab/readme-images/image-20200704135054454.png" alt="image-20200704135054454" style="zoom:50%;" />

-In this example we have a translation and an example. ⚠️ **Important**: if you want the words in the example to be hidden when asked about the German word you have to make them bold like in the example.
-This would give us:
+⚠️ **Important**: To hide words in the German example sentence, simply enter the desired words in **bold**:

 <img src="./readme-images/image-20200704135201048.png" alt="image-20200704135201048" style="zoom:50%;" />

-> Note how in this example we don't have any extra information.
-Let's have a look at an example where we do have extra info.
+> Notice how no extra information is provided in this example.
+Below is an example featuring extra info.

 <img src="./readme-images/image-20200704135745517.png" alt="image-20200704135745517" style="zoom:50%;" />

-> Here we can see the style of extra information
->
 > ![image-20200704135819106](./readme-images/image-20200704135819106.png)

-Finally we have the fields for the image, cover-tip, definition and word type:
+Last but not least, the image field, cover-tip field, definition and word type fields:

 ![image-20200704135904579](./readme-images/image-20200704135904579.png)

-Note how we can just copy past a screenshot on the field and it will show.

-⚠️ **Important**: When writing the word type it is important to make them bold so they are styled the way that they are presented here.
-Also the spaces between tags must not be bold, otherwise, two tags that are sepparate would appear to be connected, both formmated with the black background.

-> If you write this:
+>  Images can simply be copied and pasted into the field.

+⚠️ **Important**: Words entered in word type field must be entered in **bold**.
+In order to avoid unwanted grouping, it is important that the spaces between tags *not* be bold.
+Bolded spaces will result in word grouping as seen below.

+> Writing the following:
 > ![image-20200704140121263](./readme-images/image-20200704140121263.png)
 >
-> without making the space between the two words not bold, you will get:
+> with a bold space will yield:
 >
 > <img src="./readme-images/image-20200704140157374.png" alt="image-20200704140157374" style="zoom:33%;" />
 >
-> The way to fix this is to simply "unbold" the space between words:
+> To fix this, simply "unbold" the space between words:
 >
 > <img src="./readme-images/image-20200704140226294.png" alt="image-20200704140226294" style="zoom:50%;" />

+> 👉🏻  Cool and konstenlose images can be found at [Unsplash](https://unsplash.com/) which will make your cards more pleasant to look at!

 <img src="./readme-images/image-20200704140038458.png" alt="image-20200704140038458" style="zoom:50%;" />